OperandOverflow/dida-project/README.md

 ## Overview
 This is a project developed within the course of Design and Implementation of Distributed Applications (DAD) at Instituto Superior Técnico, University of Lisbon.
-The project consists of a concurrent consensus key-value store that uses the Vertical Paxos algorithm to ensure fault tolerance and flexibility of reconfiguration.
+The project consists of a replicated consistent key-value store that uses the Vertical Paxos algorithm to ensure fault tolerance and flexibility of reconfiguration.

 The system is composed of a set of servers that replicate the state of the key-value store and a client that issues transactions to the servers.
 The client can read and write keys in the key-value store, and the servers ensure that all transactions are executed in a linearizable order.
 The system is also able to reconfigure itself by adding or removing servers, and the servers can elect a leader to coordinate the reconfiguration process.